Nikunj3121994/length.js/README.md

 ## Contributing

 All contributions and suggestions are welcome!
-For suggested improvements, please [create an issue](https://github.com/appalaszynski/length.js/issues).
-For direct contributions, please [fork](https://github.com/appalaszynski/length.js/fork) the repository, create your feature branch, commit your changes, push commits to the branch and create a new [Pull Request](https://github.com/appalaszynski/length.js/pulls).
+For suggested improvements, please create an [issue](https://github.com/appalaszynski/length.js/issues).
+For direct contributions, please [fork](https://github.com/appalaszynski/length.js/fork) the repository, create your feature branch, commit your changes, push commits to the branch and create a new [pull request](https://github.com/appalaszynski/length.js/pulls).

 ---